pedronasser/caddy-search/README.md

     datadir     (default: index)
     endpoint    (default: /search)

-    +path       directory or url
+    +path       directory or regexp
-    -path       directory or url
+    -path       directory or regexp
+    ignore      regexp
 }
 ```
 * **engine** is the engine for indexing and searching
 * **datadir** is the directory's path where the indexer should store all data
 * **+path** include a path to be indexed (can be added multiple times)
 * **-path** exclude a path from being index (can be added multiple times)
+* **ignore** ignore files that matches the regular expression (can be added multiple times)

 Each property in the block is optional.